oppia/oppia-web-developer-docs/Troubleshooting.md

 ### No Module appengine.api

-If after running `python -m scripts.linters.pre_commit_linter`, you get an error that contains:
+If after running `python -m scripts.linters.run_lint_checks`, you get an error that contains:

 ```
 No module named appengine.api